SPCA 40T: Design and development

 In terms of safety factors, the two principal dangers identified were those of fire and engine failure.
 Accordingly, the aircraft was provision with numerous modern fire-prevention devices, such as automatic fire alarms and fire extinguishers.
-The fuel tanks, which were accomidated up to 170 liters (45 gallons) within the wing and thus at a distance from both the engines and cabin, could dump fuel mid-flight.
+The fuel tanks, which accommodated up to 170 liters (45 gallons) within the wing and thus at a distance from both the engines and cabin, could dump fuel mid-flight.
 Moreover, the all-metal construction of the airplane hindered the spread of any fire.
 The danger posed by a single engine failure was effectively eliminated by the aircraft's ability to maintain horizontal flight with only two of its three engines running.
 Furthermore, during flight testing, the aircraft exhibited noteworthy levels of stability.

 The aircraft's wing comprised a central rectangular section, a pair of tapering sections and two rounded tips.
 The biconvex section was relatively thick at the middle of the wing and became thinner towards the wing tips.
 It had a span of20m (65.62, ft.) and an aspect ratio of 7.28.
 The wing structure comprised a pair of lattice-type spars that were supported by ribs.
 The tapered sections were attached to the central section via four ball joints, which facilitated their removal and replacement when required.
 Both the leading and trailing edges (including the ailerons) were covered by relatively smooth sheet metal while the remainder of the wing covering was stiffened by a series of corrugations.
 The tail surfaces used a cantilever structure that lacked any external bracing.
 The horizontal empennage was somewhat elliptical, possessing an aspect ratio of 4.9.

 The structure of the fuselage consisted of two transversely-braced side girders that were connected by bulkheads.
 Both the top and bottom consisted of longitudinal stringers that were supported by these bulkheads; in turn, the stringers supported the smooth sections of the exterior covering.
 The fuselage is made in three separable sections: the front part contained the cockpit, the middle section contained the cabin, and the rear part extended into the rudder post.
 The undercarriage comprised two separate parts, each supported by three struts; the vertical strut was equipped with a Messier-built shock absorber.
 The tail skid was also provided with an oleo-pneumatic shock absorber.
 The wheels were provided with brakes and had a track of 5 m (16.4 ft.).
-Alternative configurations included a seaplane arrangement that substituting the standard undercarraige for a pair of metal floats.
+Alternative configurations included a seaplane arrangement that substituting the standard undercarriage for a pair of metal floats.